diningphil/mlwiz/docs/tutorial.rst

 .. code-block:: yaml

     splitter:
-      root:  # folder where to store the splits
+      splits_folder:  # folder where to store the splits
       class_name:  # dotted path to splitter class
       args:
         n_outer_folds:  # number of outer folds for risk assessment